johnnyonline/robowoofy-ng/README.md

 **Robowoofy** is a GitHub-Actions-driven automation tool that lets you safely execute, simulate, and propose multi-step on-chain transactions through a Gnosis Safe.
 It’s designed so users can open PRs that define **one function** (e.g. `woofy()`) describing the on-chain actions they want the Safe to perform.
-A GitHub Action then picks up `/run` comments, runs the code in a Dockerized Brownie environment, and either does a **dry run** or **submits a transaction** to the Safe.
+A GitHub Action then picks up `/run` comments, runs the code in a Dockerized Brownie environment, and either does a **dry run** or **submits a transaction** to the Safe

 ## 🧠 How it Works